codedthinking/xt2treatments/README.md

 **post** | Number of periods after treatment to include in the estimation (default 3) **baseline** | Either a negative number between `-pre` and `-1` or `average`, or `atet`.
 If `-k`, the baseline is the kth period before the treatment.
 If `average`, the baseline is the average of the pre-treatment periods.
 If `atet`, the regression table reports the average of the post-treatment periods minus the average of the pre-treatment periods.
 Default is `-1`.
 **weighting** | Method to weight different cohorts in the estimation.
+**cluster** | Variable to cluster standard errors.
+If not specified, the panel identifier is used.
 **graph** (optional) | Plot the event study graph with the default settings of `hetdid_coefplot`.

 ## Weighting methods